 The Nintendo Switch is also widely available now.

-The Xbox One X will be released on 7 November 2017.
+The Xbox One X is about to arrive too, as it will be released on Tuesday 7 November.

 - Xbox One X: Release date, price, specs and everything you need to know